 FUE Hair Transplant stands for Follicular Unit Extraction Hair Transplant.
-The hair follicles come in strands of one, two, three or four hair units that are rooted together.
+Hair follicles come in strands of one, two, three or four hair units that are rooted together.

 The words follicular unit come from the embryological way that hair actually grows.
 The natural pattern of hair on your scalp is in what are called follicular units.